Skip to content

 S->>N: publish x1.session.{id}.events

 Path 1 (passive observation) — The agent runtime produces a stream of typed events (thinking, text, tool calls, results).
 The sidecar consumes this SSE stream, wraps each event in the X1Message envelope, and publishes to NATS.
-Clients subscribe via WebSocket.
+The bridge subscribes server-side and relays each filtered event to the browser over its authenticated WebSocket.

-Path 2 (user input) — The client publishes a message to the session’s input subject on NATS.
+Path 2 (user input) — The browser sends pub_input over its WebSocket.
+The bridge validates ownership of the session, then JetStream-publishes to the session’s input subject.
 The sidecar subscribes, validates the message, and POSTs to the agent’s inject endpoint.
 The agent runtime feeds this into the conversation as a new user turn.

 Path 3 (proactive emission) — The agent calls MCP tools (emit_status, emit_artifact, request_input, request_permission) that produce structured events.
 The sidecar publishes these to NATS.
 This gives the LLM deliberate control over what it communicates, with typed payloads rather than parsed stdout.